 I wrote about fingertip textures here.
 The worst cause of rough, ugly-sounding calluses is blisters.
 These are easily avoided.
 If you have been playing without nails for a while, your skin will likely have become firmer and more resistant, which will help.
 I would advise not playing immediately after showering or bathing — your extra-soft skin may feel lovely to play on, but it is especially vulnerable to blistering.
 Also, moisturise your fingertips — I usually do it after playing.
 Taking breaks when practising can be useful (as it can for many other reasons).
 At this point I can practice for hours without an issue, but when I started out without nails I had to be much more careful.
 (Which I learnt the hard way, after getting a horrid, ugly blood blister that took weeks to heal.)

 If you do somehow manage to get a blister and have, for instance, a performance coming up, a quick fix is to file down the dead skin with a glass file or fine grit sandpaper (avoid anything more abrasive, like an emery board).
-It should sort out any issues with tone production, but it may also cause problems days later — it seems to affect the texture of my skin, making it grow back in a less-than-ideal way.
-However, others do it regularly, just as with polishing nails, and find it works well.
-I would recommend considering it only if other you experience problems with hard or rough skin.
+Some players even do this regularly, rather like polishing nails.
+For me, however, filing the skin makes it grow back in a less-than-ideal way — it fixes a short-term problem but creates a long-term one.
+I would only recommend it as a last resort.
 Like with every problem, prevention is the first and best solution.
 Take care, take breaks, and moisturise.

 Also, while we may not have to worry about breaking a nail, we can cut the skin.
 I did this once when chopping up food.
 Catastrophe: I was completely unable to play until it healed.
 Even a little cut can be a big problem.